Mod-phi convergence I: Normality zones and precise deviations: Fluctuations in the non-lattice case

 \begin{remark} Proposition \ref{prop:berryesseen} gives an approximation for the Kolmogorov distance between the law $\mu_n$ and the normal law.
 Indeed, assume to simplify that the reference law $\phi$ is the Gaussian law.
 Then, $\eta''(0)=1$ and $\eta'''(0)=0$, and one computes

 This makes explicit the bound given by Theorem 1 in \cite{Hwa98}.
-However, if $\psi'(0)=0$, then the estimate $d_{\mathrm{Kol}}=o(1/\sqrt{t_n})$ is not at all optimal.
+If $\psi'(0) \ne 0$ ({\em e.g.}, as in Lemma \ref{lem:exponchange}), we get an equivalent of the Kolmogorov distance.
+However, if $\psi'(0)=0$, then the estimate $d_{\mathrm{Kol}}=o(1/\sqrt{t_n})$ may not be optimal.
 Indeed, in the case of a scaled sum of i.i.d.~random variables, $t_n=n^{1/3}$ and one obtains the bound

 which is not as good as the classical Berry-Esseen estimate $O(\frac{1}{n^{1/2}})$.
-There is a way to modify the arguments in order to get such optimal estimates, under an assumption over the zone of mod-convergence.
-However, in this setting, it is more convenient to relate the Kolmogorov distance to calculations with test functions (this is an alternative to Feller's lemma).
-We refer to \cite{FMN14}, where such "optimal" computations of Kolmogorov distances will be performed.\footnote{V : Plutôt que de se limiter au cas Gaussien, on pourrait décrire la dist de Kolmogorov avec une somme d'i.i.d.~de loi $\eta$.
-Peut-on aller jusqu'à la première dérivée de $\psi$ non nulle ?\\
+There is a way to modify the arguments in order to get such optimal estimates, by controlling the zone of mod-convergence.
+We refer to \cite{FMN14}, where such "optimal" computations of Kolmogorov distances is performed. \end{remark}